Ghinkan/UnityUtils/README.md

 # UnityUtils

-UnityUtils is a growing collection of extension methods, helpers, attributes, and other utilities designed to enhance and simplify your Unity development workflow.
+UnityUtils is a growing collection of extension methods, helpers, attributes, and other utilities designed to enhance and simplifyUnity development workflow.

 ## Features